Copyright © 2002, 2005, 2010, 2011, 2015, 2019 Philadelphia Church of God

 Spiritual-sounding talk is all meaningless unless we have this key of David vision inside us.
 The Laodiceans talk endlessly about Christ and love.
 But their words have no real substance because they have rejected Christ’s own vision.
 They have rejected Christ.
 They want to tell Him how to lead His Church.

 The Laodiceans are talking back to God.
 “I have loved you, saith the Lord.
 Yet ye say, Wherein hast thou loved us?
 Was not Esau Jacob’s brother? saith the Lord: yet I loved Jacob, And I hated Esau, and laid his mountains and his heritage waste for the dragons of the wilderness” (Malachi 1:2-3).
 These verses are just one example from the book of Malachi of how the Laodiceans talk back to God.
 Study the entire book.
-You will find many more examples of Laodicean disrespect (write for a free copy of Malachi’s Message to fully understand the book of Malachi and the Laodicean rebellion).
+You will find many more examples of Laodicean disrespect.
+(Request a free copy of Malachi’s Message to fully understand the book of Malachi and the Laodicean rebellion.)

 Unless Jesus Christ is living in us, our spiritual talk is empty.
 Paul taught the Colossians that Christ living in us is one of the greatest mysteries revealed in the Bible.
 “To whom God would make known what is the riches of the glory of this mystery among the Gentiles; which is Christ in you, the hope of glory” (Colossians 1:27).
 How can we expect to have Christ living in us if we reject His message?
 Any talk of love has a hollow ring unless this great Being is living in us.
 The Bible is Christ in print—we must eat and digest the Bible to let Christ live in us.